Interracial Marriages

 Interracial marriage is increasing around the world, .
 It is even becoming a popular field of study because of the unique challenges these relationships can face.
 However, research suggests we may not understand interracial marriages as well as we might think.

-2006 study disputed the commonly held belief that interracial marriages are more difficult than intraracial marriages and relationships.
-Researchers found that mixed couples have comparable relationships as same-race couples regarding attachment to each other, quality, conflict patterns, efficacy, and coping styles.
+A 2006 study disputed the commonly held belief that interracial marriages are more difficult than intraracial marriages and relationships.
+Researchers found that interracial couples have comparable relationships as same-race couples regarding attachment to each other, quality, conflict patterns, efficacy, and coping styles.

 Another 2007 looked specifically at the quality of African-American/White marriages regarding perceived unfairness in the relationship.
 Researchers concluded that these marriages face many of the same issues as same-race marriages.